View this post on Instagram

 More detailed information will follow in the coming days and weeks, but we want to give you a brief update on what to to expect…

 - Mass will return the weekend of June 13th/14th with additional Mass times.
-Mass will be celebrated in the Church and outside on the grass at alternating times throughout the day.
-Attendance will be limited to 100 people per Mass to allow appropriate physical distancing and cleaning/sanitizing.
+Mass will be celebrated outside in the plaza at alternating times throughout the day.
+Please practice appropriate physical distancing and cleaning/sanitizing.

 - Per the California Department of Public Health, anyone over the age of 65 or with underlying medical conditions which put them at risk are asked to stay home and view our live stream.
 Those experiencing any of the symptoms of COVID-19 should also stay at home.